ulyantsev/EFSM-tools/README.md

 ## Plant model synthesis from behavior traces only

-**Simplified version of the previous method.** If the input data does not have any LTL formulae, run plant-automaton-generator.jar with the option "--fast".
+*1. Simplified version of the previous method.* If the input data does not have any LTL formulae, run plant-automaton-generator.jar with the option "--fast".
 This will switch the solver-based algorithm to a much simpler and faster graph algorithm.
 The proper number of states will be determined automatically.

-**Explicit-state method.** Enhanced explicit-state plant model construction with completion of trace-unsupported transitions based on input proximity:
+*2. Explicit-state method.* Enhanced explicit-state plant model construction with completion of trace-unsupported transitions based on input proximity:
-> java -jar /jars/apros-builder.jar --type explicit-state --config <config file> --dataset <dataset file>
+> java -jar jars/apros-builder.jar --type explicit-state --config <config file> --dataset <dataset file>

 Configuration files describe inputs and outputs of the plant model.
 A dataset file must be precompiled from traces represented in the format of the Apros continuous process simulator.
 Examples of configuration, a script to generate traces and a script to precompile a dataset can be found in [evaluation/counter](/evaluation/counter).

+This method will be described in:

+* Buzhinsky I., Pakonen A., Vyatkin V. Scalable methods of discrete plant model generation for closed-loop model checking.
+Accepted to IECON 2017

-**Constraint-based (symbolic) method.** Synthesizes purely symbolic models which are easier for the verifier [NuSMV](http://nusmv.fbk.eu/) to process.
+*3. Constraint-based (symbolic) method.* Synthesizes purely symbolic models which are easier for the verifier [NuSMV](http://nusmv.fbk.eu/) to process.
 Run:
-> java -jar /jars/apros-builder.jar --type constraint-based --config <config file> --dataset <dataset file> --constraintBasedDisableOIO_CONSTRAINTS --constraintBasedDisableFAIRNESS_CONSTRAINTS
+> java -jar jars/apros-builder.jar --type constraint-based --config <config file> --dataset <dataset file> --constraintBasedDisableOIO_CONSTRAINTS --constraintBasedDisableFAIRNESS_CONSTRAINTS

-**Modular method**.
+This method will be described in:

+* Buzhinsky I., Pakonen A., Vyatkin V. Scalable methods of discrete plant model generation for closed-loop model checking.
+Accepted to IECON 2017

+*4. Modular method*.
 Modular explicit-state plant model construction.
 An example is given in [evaluation/counter/modular.sh](/evaluation/counter/modular.sh).

+This method will be described in:

+* Buzhinsky I., Vyatkin V. Modular Plant Model Synthesis from Behavior Traces and Temporal Properties.
+Accepted to ETFA 2017

 ## Moore machine synthesis from traces and LTL properties